 To qualify for licensure, you must also take and pass the Jurisprudence Examination that covers state laws as they relate to providing speech-language therapy services.

-As a licensed SLP in West Virginia, you may choose to pursue your career in a variety of settings, such as hospitals, rehab facilities, schools, private practices, and even offer your services through telepractice.
+As a licensed SLP in West Virginia, you may choose to pursue your career in a variety of settings, such as hospitals, rehab facilities, schools, and private practices, and you may also choose to offer your services through telepractice.

-You can view some of the latest SLP job listings through the West Virginia Speech, Language, and Hearing Association Career Center.
+You can view some of the latest SLP job listings through the West Virginia Speech, Language, and Hearing Association jobs board.

 Step 5.
 Maintain SLP Licensure and Complete Continuing Education Requirements